die-hardfan/RISCV_Reference_SoC_Tapeout_Program/Tool_setup/Installation_guide.md

 - **OS:** Ubuntu 20.04 or higher

 For virtual machines, it is recommended to use [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads).
-**Important note** : Ubuntu under WSL has been used here, virtual machine may be used.
+**Important note**: Ubuntu under WSL has been used here; a virtual machine may be used.

 <details>
  <summary> VM installation and setup </summary>